- Wireside is an award winning independent public relations agency focused on high tech B-to-B communications.

 Seeking to contribute to the development of talent in her field, Joya created a competitive paid internship program for Wireside that values diversity and prepares young professionals for careers in public relations.
 In addition, she has supported growth of the Richmond region by voluntary participation on community boards and with many organizations.
 Joya served as vice president of the Richmond Ad Club in 2005 and 2006, and chaired the Judging and Awards Committee of the 2004 Richmond Show.
 During 2005, she served as a C3 Trailblazer, offering volunteer PR counsel to local small businesses and nonprofit organizations.
 In 2006, she led public relations for the Church Hill Association’s Annual Holiday Festival, House Tour and Gala Ball.
 In 2008, she was on the board of Curated Culture, the organization that hosts Richmond’s popular art walk, First Fridays.
 Joya is a member of the Richmond Ad Club and the Historic Richmond Foundation’s Quoit Club.
 Previous memberships include Virginia Center for Architecture, American Council for Technology (ACT) Industry Advisory Council (IAC), and Public Relations Society of America (PRSA).

 Joya has lived in Boston, London and Amsterdam, and currently splits her time between Richmond, VA and Dresden, Germany.
-In her spare time, she enjoys discovering new wines, learning German and working with her grandmother on a blog about the Greatest Generation.
+In her spare time she enjoys discovering new wines and learning German.

 Ridley is our full-time English Labrador Retriever.
 Raised in the shadow of the Blue Ridge mountains, Ridley comes from a long line of champions.
 While he dabbled in the dog show circuit and passed his time siring future generations, he longed for a more exciting career.
 Ridley moved to Richmond in 2007 and has not looked back.
 His calm and often wry demeanor is a key to his success.
 In his spare time, Ridley enjoys long walks, cookies, frequent belly rubs and socializing with the staff.
 Ridley is a lifetime member of the American Kennel Club (AKC).